 Some old person said “It’s the journey, not the destination”, but when you’re road tripping from Los Angeles to Las Vegas (or back), it’s both!
 Not only are both cities buzzing with energy and excitement, but the trip along I-15 is filled with natural and unnatural beauty.
 Whether it’s a throwback to the golden era of the open road, or a bunch of huge neon-colored rocks in the middle of the desert, a road trip from LA to Las Vegas will put you in the right mindset to live big when you finally reach the Vegas strip.

 You’ll need a reliable car so you don’t wind up overheated on the side of the road.
 Avail has tons of great desert-ready cars that are a sure bet to get you from LA to Las Vegas.
-Even better, every trip comes with full insurance coverage from Allstate and roadside assistance included.
+Even better, every trip comes with insurance from Allstate and roadside assistance included.
 Check out our selection of great vehicles and book your car today!